Deployment and Release

 In short, software releases are visible to the public, and clients can use the feature released, whereas a deployment is not always visible to the customer.
 Software companies make the deployment visible only to a small fraction of their customers.

-Another critical difference between deployment vs. software release is the methodologies used to perform these processes.
+Another critical difference between software deployment and release is the methodologies used to perform these processes.

 Below are the principal methodologies used in deployment:

-On the other hand, the primary methodologies used in software release are different, as they look at different criteria:
+On the other hand, the primary methodologies used in software release management are different, as they look at various criteria:

-By keeping track of the most crucial deployment and software release indicators, you can paint a complete picture of the evolution of your team’s work, thus helping you improve your deployments and releases.
+By tracking the most crucial software deployment and release indicators, you can paint a complete picture of your team’s work evolution, thus helping you improve your deployments and releases.
 Our solution gathers and examines information and insights from your engineering stack to assist you in streamlining your deployment and release processes.

 On top of monitoring essential KPIs, it’s as important to adopt good practices that will help you and your team to streamline these two processes:

-Contact us to find out how Waydev can help you scale the velocity of your deployment and software release processes!
+Contact us to learn how Waydev can help you accelerate your software release and deployment processes!

 Ready to improve your teams' performance?